 Bangladesh now finds itself on the brink of a severe humanitarian crisis with a myriad of national and local emergencies that the country is struggling to keep up with using domestic resources.
 For instance, many have lost their livelihoods during the lockdown, and significant parts of the population are at a risk of starvation.
 The people of Bangladesh urgently need our help.

 Listen to a brief description of what Nourish Bangladesh is all about from one of our board of director members and Vice Treasurer, Ethan Ellis

-We are a diverse international group of volunteers fundraising for Bangladesh, to help them fight hunger as they deal with the Covid-19 pandemic, an event we truly hope remains as rare if not rarer than once in a hundred years.
+We are a diverse international group of volunteers fundraising for the economically disadvantaged people of Bangladesh.
+Our goal is to help them fight hunger as they deal with the Covid-19 pandemic, climate change fueled natural disasters, and the Rohingya Refugee crisis.

-In addition to raising awareness and collecting donations, we care deeply about making the most of a donor’s money.
-So we have convened a team of college students, a professor specializing in economic development, and individuals with ground experience volunteering in Bangladesh to research and thoroughly vet NGOs and grassroots volunteer groups on behalf of the donors.
+In addition to raising awareness and collecting donations, we care deeply about making the most of our donor’s money.
+To this end, we have convened a team comprising a professor with a specialty in development economics, students, young professionals, and individuals with ground experience doing volunteer work in Bangladesh.
+This team researches and thoroughly vets NGOs and grassroots volunteer groups on behalf of our donors.